Keirsey Temperaments

 • They tend to be enthusiastic, intuitive, romantic, truth-seeking, kind, inspiration, and authentic.

-• They tend to seek self-knowledge, self-, and strive to achieve their ultimate potential.
+• They tend to seek self-knowledge, self-understanding, and strive to achieve their ultimate potential.

 • Their greatest strength is diplomacy.